Gemara: Origins of the word

 In a narrow sense, the word gemara refers to the mastery and transmission of existing tradition, as opposed to sevara, which means the deriving of new results by logic.
 Both activities are represented in the Gemara as one literary work.

+The Aramaic noun gemar (and gemara) was formed from the verb that means "learn."
+This substantive noun thus designates what was learned, and the learning transmitted to scholars by tradition, though it connotes in a more limited sense to exposition of the Mishnah.
+The word therefore gained currency as a designation of the Talmud.
+In the modern editions, the term gemara occurs frequently in this sense—but in nearly every case it was substituted at a later time for the objectionable word talmud, which was prohibited by the Christian censors.
+The only passage in which gemara occurs with the meaning of "Talmud" in the strict sense, and not censored, is Eruvin 32b, where it is used by Rav Nahman, a Babylonian amora (3rd C.).
+Later editions of the Talmud frequently substitute for the word "Gemara" the Aramaic abbreviation for "the six orders of the Mishnah," pronounced as "Shas," which has become a popular designation for the Babylonian Talmud.

 The Sugya

+The building block of gemara is known as a sugya, "a self-contained basic unit of Talmudic discussion" (p.
+203) that often centers on a statement from the mishnah, the amoraic rabbis (memra), or simply independent of these.
+They vary in size and complexity and, though self-contained, may mention or assume knowledge of other sugiyot.

 The analysis of the Amoraim is generally focused on clarifying the positions, words and views of the Tannaim.
 These debates and exchanges form the "building-blocks" of the Gemara; the name for such a passage of Gemara is a sugya (סוגיא; plural sugyot).
 A sugya will typically comprise a detailed proof-based elaboration of the Mishna.
 Every aspect of the Mishnaic text is treated as a subject of close investigation.
 This analysis is aimed at an exhaustive understanding of the Mishna's full meaning.

 In the Talmud, a sugya is presented as a series of responsive hypotheses and questions – with the Talmudic text as a record of each step in the process of reasoning and derivation.
 The Gemara thus takes the form of a dialectical exchange (by contrast, the Mishnah states concluded legal opinions – and often differences in opinion between the Tannaim.
 There is little dialogue).
 The disputants here are termed the makshan (questioner, "one who raises a difficulty") and tartzan (answerer, "one who puts straight").

 The Gemara records the semantic disagreements between Tannaim and Amoraim.
 Some of these debates were actually conducted by the Amoraim, though many of them are hypothetically reconstructed by the Talmud's redactors.
 (Often imputing a view to an earlier authority as to how he may have answered a question: "This is what Rabbi X could have argued ...")
 Only rarely are debates formally closed.